curlysemi/Sisyphus/README.md

 $ sisyphus help check
 ```
 ```
-sisyphus 0.0.1
+sisyphus 0.0.2
 Copyright (C) 2019 Web Team

   -e, --errors        Consider any issues to be errors (non-zero return).

+  -d, --duplicates    Also check for duplicate includes irrespective of element type.

   -i, --input         Input project file of solution file path.

   -v, --verbose       Run with verbose logging.

-  -c, --config     Set the path for the 'Sisyphus.js' configuration file (commands that take an input path argument will
-                   check for a nearby config file by default).
+  -c, --config        Set the path for the 'Sisyphus.js' configuration file (commands that take an input path argument will check for a nearby config file by default).

   --help              Display this help screen.

   --version           Display version information.
 ```

 ## Setup